bbc/rd-taster-pilot-documentation/docs/overview/hosting-and-presenting.md

 ![Hosting and presenting overview](./overview.png?raw=true)

-Every pilot has a dedicated "pilot info" page within the site, that gives an overview of the experience and allows the user to "Try it".
+Every pilot has a dedicated "pilot info" page within the site that gives an overview of the experience and allows the user to "Try it".

 ## Integrated pilot